 This is why we have to be authentic, genuine, and sincere in our speaking, to be willing and able to tell the truth, to show others who we really are and what we stand for; we have to reveal what’s in our heart in an honest and credible manner.
 Vulnerability.
 Intimacy.
 Transparency.
 Connection.
 Courage.
 Confidence.
 Clarity.
 Power.
 Presence.
 Awareness.
 Silence.
 These words are the portable platform on which we must stand if we are to speak truthfully.

-The Speaking Truthfully philosophy, principles, and practices are the direct expression of Robert’s lifelong cultivation of self-awareness and love affair with public speaking.
+The Speaking Truthfully philosophy, principles, and practices are the direct expression of my lifelong cultivation of self-awareness and love affair with public speaking.
 Speaking Truthfully is unique in the field of public speaking and self-expression because its seeds were planted in this rich soil of self-exploration, and then nourished by an abiding love of curiosity, creativity, improvisation, experimentation, freedom, and joy.

 Speaking Truthfully teaches us to show up, plant our feet on the ground, look people in the eyes, and tell the truth.
 No hiding, posturing, pretending.
 No deception, half-truths, or statements we don’t believe.
 If we speak truthfully, people will listen.
 Our life will glow.
 Our work will thrive.
 Our heart will sing.
 Our spirit will soar.
 We will be a blessing to ourselves and to others.